ynput/ayon-documentation/website/docs/addon_kitsu_admin.md

 ### Create Bundle and Set Addon Version
 Create new production bundle, Set Kitsu Addon version to your installed version, and finally restart server.

-:::note
+:::info NOTE
+The Kitsu tab will only become visible once you set the bundle that includes the Kitsu addon to production mode.

-As soon as you restart your server, you'll start seeing Empty Kitsu tab.
+Once you restart your server, the Kitsu tab will appear, but it will be empty initially.
 :::

 ### Set Kitsu Admin Account